carlosjimenez88M/Resume/README.md

 ### LaTeX

-You can use full texlive distribution with this steps
+You can use full texlive distribution with this step

 **Download Docker Image**